codingwithsomeguy/forrc/README.md

 ![FORRC Design](forrc-design.png)

+Note that the FreeCAD file uses the [freecad.gears](https://github.com/looooo/freecad.gears) / FCGear external workbench, available in the Addon Manager.

 ## Kits
 Kits are also available from the Fairfield County Makers' Guild (FCMG) close to cost, with a small markup for packing/collating and a small